 LOOKING BACK - EARLY CLUB HISTORY

-A name for the newly formed Jaguar Club was chosen by the members.
+At our second club meeting held in the undercroft of the St, Joseph Cathedral in downtown Columbus on Tuesday, July 24, 1973 and after a lengthy discussion about the needs and expectations of each attendee, a formal application was made to JCNA for the establishment of a new club.
+Secretary Barbara Getz noted the name for the newly formed Jaguar Club was chosen by the members.
 It was decided the "Jaguar Club of Central Ohio" would be a very fitting title for the club.
 When the club later filed for incorporation with the state it was misfiled as the "Jaguar Association of Central Ohio."
-Rather than hassle with a branch of the government to have it changed it was decided to leave as such.
+Rather than hassle with a branch of the government to have it changed it was decided to leave it as such.

 Bob Lewis informed the group of the recent Jag meeting in Wooster, Ohio and suggested a future joint meet with the other clubs.
 The Jaguar Club of Ohio, based in northern Ohio, started in 1972, with Ron Smith from Wooster being very instrumental in its infancy.

-Carol Amos, membership chairman, and the executive members agreed to collect and keep on file information concerning each Jaguar belonging to the members of the club.
+Carol Amos, original membership chairman, and the executive members agreed to collect and keep on file information concerning each Jaguar belonging to the members of the club.
 Also, a parts registry was suggested which would contain parts members had to sell or trade.
+Newer membership chairmen include Sarah Smith, Dave Putnam and Jim Baker.

 Plans were made to attend a Jaguar concours at the Botsford Inn in Farmington, Michigan hosted by the Jaguar Affiliates Group of Michigan on September 14-16, 1973.
-As a result of attending this show, and seeing the benefits of hosting such an event, the membership would decide to host their first conours the next year.
+As a result of attending this show, and seeing the benefits of hosting such an event, the membership would decide to host their first concours the next year in July 1974 at Stouffer's University Inn, close to the Ohio State University.
+Participants gathered from Washington DC, West Virginia, Michigan, Ohio, Virginia, Indiana, Illinois and Canada and exhibited 32 Jaguars, one of which went on the win national acclaim.

 Written by: John McFadden JACO